Dieterbe/anthracite/README.md

 ## TODO ##

-* plugins for puppet, chef to automatically submit their relevant events
+* plugins for puppet, chef to automatically submit their relevant events (or logstash filter to create anthracite events from logs)
 * make web UI table use colors to denote outages according to their severity
 * auto-update events on web interface to make semi-realtime
 * on graphs in dashboards, show timeframs from start to end, and start to "cause found", to "resolved" etc.
 * implement automatic statistics on events and analysis such as TTD, TTR, with colors for severity levels etc
+* concurrent webserver to make sure all http requests can get served